mre/mre.github.io.v2/blog/2017-makefiles.md

 If you think that `make` is scary, you probably think of complicated build machinery for [big](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source) [software](https://chromium.googlesource.com/chromium/src/+/lkcr/docs/linux_build_instructions.md) projects.
 It doesn't need to be that way.
 Let's hear what the author of `make`, [Stuart Feldman](https://en.wikipedia.org/wiki/Stuart_Feldman) has to say:

 > It began with an elaborate idea of a dependency analyzer, boiled down to something much simpler, and turned into Make that weekend.
 Use of tools that were still wet was part of the culture.
-Makefiles were text files, not magically encoded binaries, because **that was the Unix ethos: printable, debuggable, understandable stuff.**
+Makefiles were text files, not magically encoded binaries because **that was the Unix ethos: printable, debuggable, understandable stuff.**
 >
 > &mdash; [The Art of Unix Programming (2003)](http://nakamotoinstitute.org/static/docs/taoup.pdf)